 Second, the knowledge of God is the ultimate knowing.
 Beyond it there is nothing, for it embraces all things, God being infinite.

 Thirdly, those who possess this knowing are freed absolutely from all delusion–it melts away like mist before the rays of the sun and is found no more.

 Seeing comes from believing

-It is exactly in the right order of things that after the seeker hears the truth and recognizes it by the intuition awakened by meditation, he would want to progress further by actually seeing/experiencing that which he now “knows” through intuition.
+It is exactly in the right order of things that after the seeker hears the truth and recognizes it by the intuition awakened by meditation, he would want to progress further by actually seeing/experiencing that which he now knows through intuition.
 For direct experience is the final step in our evolution.
 Therefore Arjuna now says:

-The new idea introduced here is that Brahman is Itself the defender/protector/preserver of eternal dharma.
-This is because dharma is the very nature of Brahman and ultimately is the same as Brahman.
-Whereas religions say that dharma is a matter of obeying God or doing what God wants, the Gita tells us that dharma is Brahman manifesting in this world, that it is not a matter of the will or whim of a deity, but Reality in demonstration.
+The new idea introduced here is that Brahman is itself the defender/protector/preserver of eternal dharma.
+This is because dharma is the very nature of Brahman.
+Sanatana Dharma is not a matter of the will or whim of a deity, but Reality in demonstration.
 This is how yoga can be the science of the Divine.
-Praying, praising, serving, believing, and all such–none of this has any lasting reality, though they can be valuable helps along the way.
+Praying, praising, serving, believing, and all such–none of this has any ultimate reality.
 This should be no surprise, for all along we have known that Brahman alone is real.

 Aspiring to know

 We have all heard that a little knowledge can be a dangerous thing, but lack of knowledge can be more dangerous, especially in spiritual life.
 So Arjuna tells Krishna:

 Tell me who you are: you of terrible form.
 Salutations to you, O Best of Gods, be merciful.
 I desire to comprehend you, O Primal One.
 I wish to understand your intent (11:31).